indigo-dc/Monitoring/doc/mesos.md

 The configuration of the different parameters is accomplished by modifying the /etc/zabbix/mesosprobe.properties file:

+To change the location of the configuration file, you can provide a `-l <location>` argument to the launch script so for example, executing `mesosprobe.sh mesos -l /home/user` will try to find the configuration file at `/home/user/mesosprobe.properties`.

 * cmdb.location: URL pointing to a CMDB instance to get Mesos, Chronos and Marathon services locations.

 * iam.location: Location of the IAM instance.